sunfishcode/hello-embedded/README.md

 This repository contains a sketch of an embedded API described in [Wit], and a simple example Wasm application that builds with it that blinks an LED, and a Wasmtime-based simulator that can run it.
+This is a super early demo, and hasn't been optimized at all for code size yet.
+Its purpose right now is to start some discussions.

 [Wit]: https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md